 Couple in a New Relationship

-William and Tara have only been together for a few months, and they decided to purchase a new home together, they purchased as tenants in common both with 50% ownership.
-William dies in a skydiving accident a few years later, the property is then dealt with according to Tara’s will.
+William and Tara have only been together for a few months, and they decided to purchase a new home together.
+They bought as tenants in common, each with a 50% ownership interest.
+William dies in a skydiving accident a few years later.
+The property is then dealt with according to Tara’s will.

 Blended Family

-William and Tara are in a relationship, but both have a number of children from a previous relationship.
-They want to be able to provide for their children in death with the home being their biggest asset.
-They purchase the property as a tenants in common so that if either Williams or Tara die the property shares are then distributed according to their respective wills.
+William and Tara are in a relationship, but both have children from previous relationships.
+They want to be able to provide for their children in death with the home being their most significant asset.
+They purchase the property as tenants in common, so that if either Williams or Tara dies, the property shares are then distributed according to their respective wills.

 Investment

-William and Blake are two brothers, each want to get a foot on the property ladder and decide to ‘go in together’ to buy a property.
+William and Blake are two brothers.
+Each wants to get a foot on the property ladder and decides to ‘go in together’ to buy a property.
 The brothers are able to purchase the property outright and William has 70% of the money.
-The brothers purchase as tenants in common with William having a 70% share and Blake having a 30% share.
+The brothers purchase as tenants in common, with William having a 70% share and Blake having a 30% share.

-For most the purchase of a property is the biggest decision of your life, ensure to get appropriate legal advice.
+For most, the purchase of a property is the most significant decision of your life.
+Ensure to get appropriate legal advice.

 This article does not constitute legal advice.